Can acupressure ease MS symptoms? new study says maybe

 Summary

-This study looked at whether acupressure, a technique that applies pressure to specific points on the body, can reduce pain, fatigue, and sleep problems in people with multiple sclerosis (MS).
-Researchers enrolled 90 adults with MS who had moderate to severe pain and fatigue.
-Participants received acupressure sessions, and their symptoms were measured before and after.
-The goal was to see if this simple, drug-free approach could improve daily life for people with MS.
+This study tested whether acupressure, a technique where pressure is applied to specific points on the body, can help people with multiple sclerosis (MS) manage pain, fatigue, and sleep problems.
+Researchers enrolled 90 adults with relapsing-remitting MS who had moderate to severe pain and fatigue.
+Participants received acupressure sessions, and the team measured changes in fatigue, pain, sleep quality, and overall quality of life.
+The goal is to see if this simple, non-invasive approach can improve daily living for people with MS.

 Disclaimer Read more